 The teacher in an inquiry-based immersion program is a creative collaborator, working side by side with his or her colleagues to design meaningful learning experiences.
 Rather than simply following a textbook, teachers continually seek to build higher-level thinking and find connections for students between the real world and the classroom.

 In designing units of exploration, the teacher scopes and sequences educational milestones for the unit, then helps students determine what they know and what they want to know.
 This type of teaching requires ongoing engagement and iteration, and makes the classroom a joyful and energetic place.

 Mandarin immersion comprises 80% of academic time during the elementary years at Presidio Knolls School.
 Students experience a balanced literacy approach that includes reading, writing, speaking, and listening beginning in kindergarten.

 As part of each day, we devote an hour of class time to direct instruction in Mandarin literacy, including character recognition, reading, and writing.
-In addition, unlike traditional 50/50 Mandarin-English models, the PKS program instills a deeper understanding and appreciation of Chinese language through inquiry-based units of exploration, all of which are conducted in Mandarin.
-By learning and using language for authentic purposes, chiefly through the units of exploration, students don’t just study language -- they live it.
+In addition, unlike traditional 50/50 Mandarin-English models, the PKS program instills a deeper understanding and appreciation of Chinese language through our units of exploration, all of which are conducted in Mandarin.
+By learning and using language for authentic purposes, students don’t just study language -- they live it.

 To measure progress, we assess our children’s Mandarin skills through performance assessments and demonstrations of speaking, listening, reading, and writing in order to develop a plan for each individual.